ultimate271/notes/tolkien/akallabeth.md

 kings of the ancient days faded from the world and was darkened by many a tale of dread.

+## Amandil is roused as Ar-Pharazôn is rumored to begin plans for War against the Valar

+### Ar-Pharazôn, becoming a strong and powerful tyrant, but his shadow of death approaches
 Thus Ar-Pharazôn, King of the Land of the Star, grew to the mightiest tyrant that had yet been in the world since the reign of Morgoth, though in truth Sauron ruled all from behind the throne.
 But the years passed, and the King felt